Gentoo-Music-and-Audio-Technology/gentoostudio/README.md

 All ebuilds:
 * use EAPI7 or higher
-* are either not in the main portage tree or differ from the main portage tree version in some significant way
+* are any of: not in the main portage tree, differ from the main portage tree version in some significant way, a later version than in Portage

 To use this repo, edit /etc/portage/repos.conf/gentoostudio.conf: